tgowon/effective-java-3e-notes/items/item-15-minimize-the-accessibility-of-classes-and-members.md

 ### Overriding methods, and their Access Levels

-If a method overrides a superclass method, it cannot have a more restrictive access level in the sublcass than in the superclass.
+If a method overrides a superclass method, it cannot have a more restrictive access level in the subclass than in the superclass.
 This is necessary to ensure that an instance of the subclass is usable anywhere that an instance of the superclass is usable.

 **If you violate this rule** the compile will generate an error message when you try to compile the subclass (unless the class implements an interface: all public/ methods in an interface must be declared public in the class).